Creditors in Argentine debt dispute to seek U.S. court order

 The letter came in response to earlier correspondence from Robert Cohen, a lawyer for one of the holdout hedge funds, NML Capital, that said plaintiffs in 102 cases would be seeking an injunction.

 The cases before Griesa involve $10 billion in claims from holdout investors, Reuters previously reported.
-A footnote in Boccuzzi's letter said holdouts have filed 25 lawsuits since mid-June totaling $4.7 billion in claims.
+A footnote in Boccuzzi's letter said holdouts have filed 25 lawsuits since mid-June totalling $4.7 billion in claims.

 Aside from the hedge funds, the other holdout creditors are a mix of individual and institutional investors from around the world.